 If the medical institution or caregiver agrees to the settlement, the consumer needs to get a written document that states the agreed dollar amount of the reduced debt.
 It is better that the creditor writes the agreement letter on their letterhead, and not simply signs a letter written by the consumer.

-Here is a sample medical bill settlement letter.
+Here is a sample medical debt settlement request letter.
 It should be sent by certified mail so that the consumer has a record of the time and date it was received.
 If any medical or insurance documents need to be included, they should be copies and not original documents.

 City, State, Zip Code